©2001-2018 Nick Anthony Fiorenza, All Rights Reserved

 Varuna was detected on November 28.
 2000 by Arizona-based astronomers in the Spacewatch Project, led by David Jewitt of the Institute of Astronomy in Honolulu.
-Varuna has an estimated diameter of 900 kilometers, which makes it slightly smaller than Charon (Pluto's moon).
+Varuna has an estimated diameter around 900 kilometers, which makes it slightly smaller than Charon (Pluto's moon).
 Its orbital period is 282.04 years with an orbital inclination of 17.181°.

 Varuna was discovered when it was making passage in sidereal Gemini, near the foot of Castor but conjoining the principal star Alhena, the foot of Pollux.

 Ixion was discovered on May 22, 2001 in sidereal Scorpio, on the left foot of Ophiuchus and over the head of the Scorpion.
 Ixion was discovered by a group of American astronomers lead by Robert L. Millis of the Lowell Observatory in Flagstaff, Arizona.
 Ixion is similar in size to Ceres.
 Ixion's orbital period is 250.05 years and it has a 19.598° orbital inclination.
 (Information about Ceres can be found on the Main Asteroids web page.)

 Set aloft in the cold icy distant Oort Cloud, Sedna makes her presence known.